Camper FAQ's

 What are the accommodations?

-Campers stay in gender restricted cabins with other campers their age and their cabin leaders.
-There are several bunk beds in the cabin and a private restroom/showerhouse facility in their campground.
+Campers stay in gender restricted cabins with other campers their age and their Cabin Leaders.
+There are several bunk beds in the cabin and a private restroom/shower house facility in their campground.

 How many chapel sessions are there?

-Throughout the week there are 9 one hour chapel sessions.
+Throughout the week there are 9 one-hour chapel sessions.
 Sessions include a time of songs as well as a message from God’s Word.

 Camper-Parent Communication: